fractal/media-autobuild_suite/README.md

 --------

 - To use a custom patch, within the build folder, create a script with the filename: `<repository's name>_extra.sh`.
-  - For ffmpeg, the folder name is ffmpeg-git, but the repository's name would be ffmpeg: `ffmpeg_extra.sh`.
+  - For FFmpeg, the folder name is ffmpeg-git, but the repository's name would be ffmpeg: `ffmpeg_extra.sh`.
   - For game-music-emu, the folder name is game-music-emu-0.6.2, but the repository's name would be game-music-emu: `game-music-emu_extra.sh`
   - Case-sensitivity applies, so for the folder name SVT-VP9-git (repo name SVT-VP9), the script filename would be: `SVT-VP9_extra.sh`